Program Coursework Philosophy

 All newly admitted doctoral participants are required to participate in a one-time foundational course (3 credit hours) during the Summer semester.
 The foundational course includes 2 face-to-face meetings on the UT-Chattanooga campus and extensive work in the Virtual Classroom (online) through discussions and readings.
 Following successful completion of the foundational course, each participant is required to enroll in a sequence of core courses (6 credit hours per semester) year-round (Fall, Spring and Summer) until the core is completed.
 All core courses are offered via hybrid delivery (face-to-face and Virtual Classroom).
 Core courses include 4-6 face-to-face meetings per course per semester (on the UT-Chattanooga campus on weekends) and extensive work in the Virtual Classroom (online) through discussions and readings.

 Upon completion of the core, individuals have the opportunity to concentrate their studies in a subject matter area related to their professional practice through elective course work (24 credit hours Ed.D./18 credit hours Ph.D.).
 Other major elements of the program include the Comprehensive Assessment (link: Comprehensive Assessment) and the final required course, LEAD 7700: Pre-Dissertation Seminar (3 credit hours).
-The Comprehensive Assessment involves demonstrating competence in the seven program domains.
-The competency domains are Learning, Leadership, Research, Measurement, Organizational Effectiveness, Technology and Innovation, and Communication.
+The Comprehensive Assessment involves demonstrating competence in specific program domains (link: Competency Areas).

 The UTC Learning and Leadership doctoral program reflects a framework that includes focus on scholarship:

 The scholarship of learning: transmitting, transforming, and extending knowledge through learning and through inspiring scholarship

 The scholarship of synthesis: weaving connections across disciplines, placing emphasis on the connection between learning and personal and professional experiences